 Student Admission, Progression, Recognition, and Certification

 Woolf’s admissions criteria are implemented consistently and in a transparent manner.
-The minimum eligibility requirement for all admissions to Woolf consists of the MQF prerequisites for course level.
-(Thus, for example, admissions to an MQF Level 7 course require the applicant to posses an MQF Level 6 degree of not less than 180 ECTS in a subject domain that prepares the student for commencing the course.)
+The minimum eligibility requirement for all admissions to Woolf consists of the MQF prerequisites for course level (as determined by the licensing conditions of the programme).
 All Woolf admissions procedures reflect respect for the training of other institutions.

 Places for study at Woolf are limited and are thus awarded on a competitive basis, always taking into account the following three criteria:

-Applicants are always evaluated on the basis of evidence submitted in their application; that evidence consists of a record of their prior educational achievements (with an opportunity to describe periods of both formal and inform learning), a statement of motivation, a writing sample, two reference letters, and (at the discretion of a college) an admissions interview.
-The admissions process is conducted by faculty members who teach on the course to which the student is admitted.
+Applicants are always evaluated on the basis of evidence submitted in their application; that evidence consists of a record of their prior educational achievements (with an opportunity to describe periods of both formal and inform learning), and those publicly described selection criteria which are stated on the programme in line with the approved requirements of the course.
+The admissions process is conducted by college administrators and faculty members who teach on the course to which the student is admitted.

 Students must follow the instructions stated on the Woolf platform for the programme to which they apply.
 All students must submit the requested evidence for the course, including a record of their prior educational achievements, and those documents required by the programme.
 Students are informed of the expected start date of the programme before they apply, and the outcome of their application is delivered, using the contact details provided by the student.

 Students are admitted to a course of study by college administrators, and by faculty members who teach the course at the college (on Woolf’s colleges see §2.
 Institutional Probity).
 Course offerings state whether application submission and assessments are open and ongoing, and they state the start date of programmes.
 Students may apply to multiple colleges.